Clicky

 Out of all the debt solutions available, Bankruptcy has long held a certain stigma and this stigma has often prevented people from opting for bankruptcy.
 However, in some circumstances, it is the most appropriate solution and should be considered.

 The fee charged for going bankrupt is £680.
 This fee consists of a £130 adjudicator fee and a £550 bankruptcy deposit.
+If you will struggle to pay the fee, a charity may be able to help.

 For full debt advice and whether bankruptcy or a DRO would be your best option, you can also speak to one of our advisors.